QubesOS/qubes-secpack/keys/README.md

 - `master-key/` contains the [Qubes Master Signing Key (QMSK)](https://www.qubes-os.org/security/verifying-signatures/#how-to-import-and-authenticate-the-qubes-master-signing-key), which is used to sign certain other security-critical keys.

-- `release-keys/` contains [release signing keys (RSKs)](https://www.qubes-os.org/security/verifying-signatures/#how-to-import-and-authenticate-release-signing-keys), which are used to sign Qubes OS installation images and dom0 packages.
+- `release-keys/` contains [release signing keys (RSKs)](https://www.qubes-os.org/security/verifying-signatures/#how-to-import-and-authenticate-release-signing-keys), which are used to sign Qubes OS installation images (ISOs) and dom0 packages.

 - `core-devs/` contains keys belonging to Qubes core developers.
 These keys are used to sign Git version and release tags in source code repositories.